-Learning the art of wild camping (or stealth camping) will open up a whole world of free adventure opportunities.
+Learning the art of wild camping (or stealth camping) will open up a whole world of free adventuring.
 Wild camping basically means finding a quiet place where you pitch your tent, hammock or bivvy bag for the night.
 It’s free of charge and gives you complete flexibility to be alone in nature.
-Check out my step-by-step guide for wild camping if you’ve not done it before.
+Check out my guide for wild camping if you’ve not done it before.

 The first night you try it can be a little daunting so I would suggest joining the Yes Tribe Facebook group.
 They regularly organise free wild camping nights.
 Or you can join the female adventure community I founded, Love Her Wild, and post in the group to see if anyone else wants to join you.

-These adventurers all took on an adventure without any money:
+These adventurers all took on an expedition without any money in their pocket….

 ….Tom Allen took on the same challenge but with just a bike and no money in his pocket.
 He even built his bike on a tiny budget beforehand